Dateline: June 8th 1978 22:00. Nairobi, Kenya

 There's an old white guy here at the dock with what looks like a 12 year old girl who is obviously his floosie.
 She's not at all sure of much, but knows where her next meal is coming from, but probably not what to do with the baby

 There is a tariff posted on the ship.
 It appears to be based on distance travelled, so as the first stop is Cipoka across the bay, only about 40Kms away.
-Its very cheap for first class
+Its very cheap for first class.
+It just happens to be an overnight cruise, so

 I book one of the two the first class cabins as it will be overnight and breakfast time by the time we leave, even by the timetable.